 The following example uses the same incremental scheme presented in the preceding section to back up the /usr filesystem.
 It uses the find command to determine which files to archive:

-1. Go to the top of the filesystem that you want to back up.
-For example:
+1. Go to the top of the filesystem that you want to back up, and create a complete backup of the filesystem: